-During the three and six months ended June 30, 2019, field exploration was focused on the Willian area, 6 kilometres to the south of Alacran, where the same stratigraphy is exposed.
+During the nine months ended September 30, 2019, field exploration was focused on the Willian area, 6 kilometres to the south of Alacran, where the same stratigraphy is exposed.
 Mapping at Willian has identified outcrops of hydrothermally altered and mineralized Alacran-equivalent host rocks containing copper minerals such as chalcopyrite, malachite and native copper.
 There is also float of heavily-altered intrusive rocks.

-The Company also re-started drilling at Alacran in order to maintain the exploration license in good standing.
-This campaign was directed towards identifying the underlying porphyry copper-gold-silver source of the Alacran Deposit.
+In April 2019, the Company also re-started drilling at Alacran in order to maintain the exploration license in good standing.
+This campaign was directed towards identifying a potential underlying source of mineralized porphyry copper clasts observed in outcrop and drill core of diatreme breccia.